Years in the making, Quartz Park will come to life in SW Redmond this year - KTVZ

 The first dirt will be turned in early May, and the project is expected to be completed by the end of the year.

+"This location has been identified for several years as a prime location for a new neighborhood park to serve southern residents of Redmond, as well as South Canyon users," Ramirez said.
+"So, beginning with some of our parks master planning all the way back to 2008, this has been on our radar and project list for quite some time -- and now we are just ready to begin moving forward."

-The new park will be about 8 acres and will serve residents of southern Redmond and Dry Canyon users.
-The parks committee has been following an outreach campaign to figure out what amenities the community wants.
+The new park will be about 8 acres.
+The Parks Division conducted an outreach campaign to determine what amenities the neighborhood and community want.
 There was a survey sent out to every resident within a half-mile of the park.

 There will be two different types of playgrounds - a traditional and natural playground, as well as a picnic pavilion and mountain bike skills area.

-Note: (Update: Adding video and comments from parks planner)